fghaas/taiga-ansible/variables.md

 # Do we want to create a set of sample Taiga data?
 (Leave disabled on
 # a production system.)
 taiga_back_create_sample_data: false

+# Do we want to restore data from a backup?
+taiga_back_restore: false

+# For restoring from a backup, what's the filename of the local
+# tarball we should restore?
+taiga_back_restore_file: "backup/taiga-restore.tar.bz2"

 # Which address should the backend send email from?
 (Ignored if
 # taiga_enable_email is off.)